'Heartbreaking' loss: Climate crisis spurs push for compensation

 Just like other extreme weather events, the tornado wasn't caused by climate change and isn't an unusual event in and of itself, Huq said.
 But its magnitude, timing and intensity were unusual and caused by human-induced climate change -- something we should expect to become increasingly common.

-"We have now entered what I call the era of loss and damage from climate change," he said.
 "Every single day from now on, an extreme weather event will break a record.
-A flood, a cyclone, a heat wave will occur somewhere in the world which has never happened before."
+A flood, a cyclone, a heat wave will occur somewhere in the world which has never happened before," he said.

 In some cases, he added, those records will not just be broken but shattered -- as was the case with the heat dome that settled over western Canada last July, which broke historic heat records multiple days in a row, pushing temperatures in British Columbia to 104 degrees Fahrenheit.